9 Product Feed Optimization Tips To Improve Shopping Ads

 Tip #2.
 Optimize Product Titles For Higher CTR

-You want people to click on your listing, so relevancy to popular search queries is key.
+You want people to click on your listing, so relevancy to popular search terms is key.
 That means you need to write product titles as ads.

 Be descriptive, but remember, less is more -- don’t let your title exceed the length of a tweet (130-150 characters is on the high end).
 If your title is too long, Google will cut it off anyway.
 See an example below: